PCA-POSC-Caesar-Association/Public_ISO23726-1/src/docs/index.md

 Each standard describing an ontology in the OBI series shall be accompanied by a digital file containing a serialisation of all the classes and properties described in the standard document.
 Each reference and application ontology in the OBI series shall be accompanied by a use case, competency questions, and digital file with instance data to demonstrate reasoning and compliance with the ontological commitments in IDO.
 Ontologies and use cases in the OBI series should be relevant for industry.

-### 6.4 Axiomisation
+### 6.4 Axioms, rules and constraints
-Resources in an OBI series ontology should be axiomised to constrain the meaning of that resource by specifying rules, properties and relationships it shall satisfy in order to make the resource semantically distinct from all the other resources.
+Resources in an OBI series ontology should be defined to constrain the meaning of that resource by specifying axioms, rules, properties and relationships necessary to make the resource semantically distinct from all the other resources.
 Constraints should define criteria for an individual's membership in classes, for being related by object or data property, and for the purpose of any individual.
-The extend of [axiom (3.2.1)](#90902_id-f6f5d02c-8539-48dc-e037-64849b136806) use should consider the intended use of the ontology.
+The extent of [axiom (3.2.1)](#90902_id-f6f5d02c-8539-48dc-e037-64849b136806) used should consider the intended use of the ontology.
 NOTE 1 Some axioms are used for consistency checking and to avoid duplication but over-use of axioms can impact reasoning performance and result in complex structures.
 NOTE 2 Consideration of [competency questions (3.3.1)](#90902_id-6deda62d-4bef-458e-a4b9-fc17de42c121) can inform axiomisation choices.

-### 6.5 Annotation
-Ontology models should be documented with [metadata (3.4.3)](#90902_id-5c183346-1414-49e8-be56-8dc3a60d704e) described in Clause 8.
-Other annotations can be included but these are as an addition to the ones listed in Clause 8 and should be governed by a documented process.
-Classes and properties in an ontology should be documented with [metadata (3.4.3)](#90902_id-5c183346-1414-49e8-be56-8dc3a60d704e) listed in Clause 9.
+Where rules in languages other than OWL are contained in an OBI series part, evidence that the application of the rules will yield results consistent with the IDO [upper ontology (3.1.4)](#90902_id-a2afc511-994c-4a84-8aa1-4d8e28292229) should be provided.
+NOTE 3 Rules for checking correctness are considered complementary to OWL 2 consistency checking, not a replacement.
+NOTE 4 As an example, the generation of rules in other languages (such as the SPARQL 'CONSTRUCT' statement).

-### 6.6 Ontology alignment, review and documentation
+### 6.5 Ontology alignment, review and documentation

-#### 6.6.1 Ontology alignment
+#### 6.5.1 Ontology alignment
 Each class in an OWL ontology or [reference data library (3.3.5)](#90902_id-94d8adaf-b5ac-475d-fa03-878c2eb37fdf) contained in the OBI series shall be a direct or indirect subclass of an IDO class.
 This requirement can be fulfilled in one of the following ways: 1) By subclassing directly from the IDO [upper ontology (3.1.4)](#90902_id-a2afc511-994c-4a84-8aa1-4d8e28292229); 2) By subclassing from an existing IDO-compliant [reference ontology, (3.1.3)](#90902_id-996eca6e-ae2b-4f5b-e84c-1638f3bd2914); or 3) By subclassing from an [ontology module (3.3.2)](#90902_id-f0a96969-59c0-45d2-f367-dcf0066267ea) within the OBI series.
 Each property in an OWL ontology or [reference data library (3.3.5)](#90902_id-94d8adaf-b5ac-475d-fa03-878c2eb37fdf) contained in the OBI series should extend as sub-properties whenever appropriate.